fredrik-j-lindberg/discord-social-bot/README.md

 ### Misc

 - Make /pii ephemeral (so only you can see your input and failures)
-- Use autocomplete handling in /userdata (similar to /whois) to make the options guild-specific
+- Use autocomplete handling in /memberdata (similar to /whois) to make the options guild-specific
-- Consider /userdata -> /listdata (userdata is overused in repo, and then it could be used for listing other stuff as well)
-- Refactor /userdata register list subcommands semi-dynamically.
+- Refactor /memberdata register list subcommands semi-dynamically.
 Setup individual listeners with a proper name, cmd and action.